eemeli/yaml/README.md

 `yaml` is a JavaScript parser and stringifier for [YAML](http://yaml.org/), a human friendly data serialization standard.
 It supports both parsing and stringifying data using all versions of YAML, along with all common data schemas.
 As a particularly distinguishing feature, `yaml` fully supports reading and writing comments and blank lines in YAML documents.

 The library is released under the ISC open source license, and the code is [available on GitHub](https://github.com/eemeli/yaml/).
-It runs on Node.js 6 and later with no external dependencies, and in browsers from IE 11 upwards (Note: `@babel/runtime` is used only by the `"browser"` entry point).
+It has no external dependencies, and runs on Node.js 6 and later, and in browsers from IE 11 upwards.

 For more information, see the project's documentation site: [**eemeli.org/yaml**](https://eemeli.org/yaml/)